 Two years back, he was even chosen as one of the cultural mascots of Tokyo Olympics 2021.

-And in my case, err, I can still sing the entire Anime opening song.
-I even regularly watch the Anime series.
+In my case, err, I can still sing the entire Anime opening song.
+I even still regularly watch the Anime series.
 Hey, I just binged on it last Thursday!

 Doraemon’s Time-Travelling Adventures in Singapore at NMS